Why Cloud-Based Computing Services Are the Game-Changer for Businesses in 2025

 Cloud disaster recovery plan components include:

-- Automatic backups are scheduled throughout the day
+- Automatic backups scheduled throughout the day

 - Instant failover to backup systems